- What time does the boat leave Sihanoukville?

 - When is rainy/dry season?

-Pick-up time from The Monkey Island Booking Office (Monkey Republic site) is 1 pm OR from Koh Rong Travel at 7:30 am.
-You’ll then be taken to the pier where the boat will depart.
+Meeting time from The Monkey Island Booking Desk (Monkey Republic) is 1 hour before the boat will depart.

 No, we can only sell boat tickets as two-part, return journeys.
 You must pay the standard boat fare even if you only use one half of the ticket.

-We use a sturdy and very reliable two-deck boat, not a long tail boat.
+We use a sturdy and very reliable fast catamaran, not a long tail boat.

 All beds are fitted with a mosquito net, so you don’t have to bring your own.
 We also provide you with clean sheets and a towel.

-You can securely store your luggage at Thida’s Inn round the corner from The Monkey Island Booking Office (Monkey Republic site).
-Storage costs from $1 a day.
-Call in and see Mark or Thida or ask The Monkey Island Booking Office (Monkey Republic site) to call and arrange for you.
+You can securely store your luggage at several places in Sihanoukville.
+Storage usually costs from $1 a day.
+Call in and ask The Monkey Island Booking Desk (Monkey Republic) for more info.

 No. All bungalows are private.
 The cost of the bungalow ensures that it is just for you and no one else.

 The island is very safe and has a relaxed atmosphere.
 However, you should take the usual precautions with valuables such as ipods, phones, etc. Cambodia is a poor country where people live on an average of $2 a day.
-Respect the local community by keeping high value items on your person or locked away.
+Respect the local community by keeping high value items on your person or locked away in lock boxes provided in every room.

 Prices for food and drink are the same as on the mainland, just a fraction higher to cover the boat charge.
 A beer is $1.25 and hearty meals start from around $4.

-There is no ATM, no shops, beach vendors, or any other amenities you may be used to.
+There is no ATM, basic shops, no beach vendors, or any other amenities you may be used to.
 This is paradise!

 You are more than welcome to stay for as long as you like, subject to bungalow availability.